Open

 Limiting Language

-Multiple applications from an organization are allowed.
-Applicants can submit up to one application per country.
-If multiple applications for one country are received, the most recent application submitted by the deadline will be accepted.
-If the most recent application is disqualified for any reason, USDOL will not replace it with an earlier application.
-Applicant entities are not precluded from participating as partners on another entity’s application.
+We will consider only one application from each organization.
+If an organization submits multiple applications, only the most recently received application that meets the deadline will be considered.
+If the most recent application is disqualified for any reason, we will not replace it with an earlier application.

 Executive Summary